Data-driven marketing: How to start

 To get and stay ahead in the competition, the path from data to business value must be fast and the whole organization must be empowered to make insights from the data to drive their performance.
 The ones who can make good decisions fast will win the game.

 Taking your company’s marketing to the next level with data can be complicated: take the right steps and make it easier.

 A bit about the author.
-I’m the director of Research and Development at Madtrix.
+I’m the CTO at Madtrix.
 Concentrating on growing our business as the solution for complicated, manual marketing reports and dashboards that make all our lives much more difficult than it needs to be.